Skip to main content

 Confederation Bridge

-If you're coming from Prince Edward Island and would prefer to stay grounded, you can find your way to Nova Scotia via the Confederation Bridge starting from Borden-Carleton which will take you to the south east point of New Brunswick in approximately 15 minutes.
+If you're coming from Prince Edward Island and would prefer to stay grounded, you can find your way to Nova Scotia via the Confederation Bridge starting from Borden-Carleton which will take you to the southeast point of New Brunswick in approximately 15 minutes.
 From there it will take 3 hr 10 minutes (300 km / 185 miles) to Chester

 photo of the Cabot trail taken through long grass